 There is a larger swimming area to the right of the main falls and you can stand under a smaller part of the stream.

-There is a larger rock in the which you can climb, but the plants growing on it can cause your feet to slip.
+There is a larger rock on which you can climb, but the plants growing on it can cause your feet to slip.
 So please be careful while doing so.
 I do not know how long it would take to get help, and I really do not want any of you to test it.

 There is a small changing room at Spray Waterfall, so you can easily put on your bathing suit without towel tricks.